dekuNukem/FAP80/FAP_modules/backplane/README.md

 ## Bus slot

 Each slot is a 38x2 double row female pin header, pinout below.
 I used 2 rows to give more grip to modules that has been plugged in, as well as improving noise immunity.
-HALT, REFRESH and WAIT signals are omitted because they are not used in this project.
+HALT and REFRESH signals are omitted because they are not used in this project.

+Interrupt chaining is supported.
+INTI is the interrupt input, while INTO is interrupt output.
+The board closest to the Z80 CPU board has the highest interrupt priority.

 |     |        |
 |-----|--------|